 What career prospects are there?

-Beyond the senior race engineer, possibilities for career development include senior managerial roles such as department head or chief aerodynamicist.
+Beyond the senior race engineer, possibilities for career development include senior management roles such as department head or chief aerodynamicist.

-The pinnacle of F1 engineering, however, is the role of technical director, who have overall responsibility for track performance, aerodynamics and car design.
+The pinnacle of F1 engineering, however, is the role of technical director, who has overall responsibility for track performance, aerodynamics and car design.
 At this level, salaries are upwards of £450,000 per year.

-Therefore, if you have the passion for racing, the academic qualifications and the attributes required of a race engineer, then a race car engineer role is surely the ultimate job for you.
+If you have a passion for racing, the academic qualifications and the attributes required of a race engineer, then a Formula 1 engineer role is surely the ultimate job for you.

-Or, fancy some more insights on motivation, team work and how to achieve your potential from sporting stars and experts who are at the top of their game, head over to our #CareerGoals page.
+Or, fancy some more insights on motivation, teamwork and how to achieve your potential from sporting stars and experts who are at the top of their game, head over to Morson Sport.